pk-iitdhn/pk-iitdhn/README.md

 - 👋 Hi, I’m @pk-iitdhn
-- 🌱 I’m currently learning ...Android App Development
+- 🌱 I’m currently learning ...Machine Learning
 - 💞️ I’m looking to collaborate on ...
-Android App Development
+Android App Development(Kotlin)

 <!---
 pk-iitdhn/pk-iitdhn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.